Awesome Free North Pole Maps

 1680 North Pole Map by John Seller hydrographer to the King

-This is a gorgeous hand-colored engraving.
+This is a gorgeous hand-coloured engraving.
 A Polar projection, with the Arctic Circle marked.
 There are inset maps of Japan and China at the top right.
 The borders are decorated with beautifully illustrated Inuit hunting and European whaling scenes.

 -